 What Is the New Iowa Adjuster Surety Bond Requirement?

-The Iowa Insurance Division raised the required public adjuster bond amount from $20,000 to $50,000.
-Although the law goes into effect on July 1, 2025, currently licensed public adjusters are not required to update the bond until they renew their license.
+The Iowa Insurance Division raised the required public adjuster bond amount from $20,000 to $50,000 in 2025.
+Previously licensed public adjusters are allowed to wait to update their bond when they renew their license for 2026.

-This law also extends the same $50,000 bond requirement to all independent insurance adjusters in Iowa who now need to be licensed and bonded.
+This law also extends the $50,000 bond requirement to all independent insurance adjusters in Iowa.
+Before 2025, Iowa independent claims adjusters had no license requirement.

 Where Can I Buy My Bond?